WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 			</td>
 			<td>
 				Makes all elite types cheaper and weaker not just Tier 1.<br>
-				Allows for Gilded and more modded elite types to spawn.<br>
+				Allows for more modded elite types to spawn.<br>
 				<br>
 				Final bosses will be asigned a specific elite type.
 (Perfected Mithrix, Voidtouched Voidling)<br>
 				<br>
 				Worms now spawn as Elite instead of not at all.<br>
 				<br>
-				Minions will be given a elite aspect.<br>
+				Minions will be given a elite aspect but without stat boosts.<br>
 				<br>
 			</td>
 		</tr>